PX4/PX4-user_guide/en/ros/ros1_via_ros2.md

-# ROS (1) via ROS 2 Bridge (User Guide)
+# ROS 1 via ROS 2 Bridge (User Guide)

 :::warning
 **This example is out of date!**
 It relies on the [PX4-Fast RTPS(DDS) Bridge](/middleware/micrortps.md), which is no longer supported.
-We plan to retest and update it for the [XRCE-DDS (PX4-ROS2/DDS Bridge)](../middleware/xrce_dds.md) in the near future.
+We plan to retest and update it for the [XRCE-DDS (PX4-ROS 2/DDS Bridge)](../middleware/xrce_dds.md) in the near future.
 :::

-This topic explains how use ROS (1) with PX4, by bridging via [ROS 2](../ros/ros2.md).
+This topic explains how use ROS 1 with PX4, by bridging via [ROS 2](../ros/ros2.md).

-It provides an overview of the ROS-ROS2-PX4 architecture, along with instructions on how to install all the needed software and build ROS (1) applications.
+It provides an overview of the ROS 1-ROS 2-PX4 architecture, along with instructions on how to install all the needed software and build ROS 1 applications.
 It also covers how to run/setup ROS 2 and ROS 1 workspaces at the same time.

 :::note
-Generally you might use this setup rather than bridging [ROS (1) with MAVROS](../ros/ros1.md) if you want deeper access to PX4 than granted by MAVLink, or if you want to use both ROS2 and ROS (1) applications.
+Generally you might use this setup rather than bridging [ROS 1 with MAVROS](../ros/ros1.md) if you want deeper access to PX4 than granted by MAVLink, or if you want to use both ROS 2 and ROS 1 applications.
 :::

 :::note